 Each year, we receive hundreds of grant applications.
 It's a competitive process, as we have limited funds for each program.
 Most of the time, there isn't enough money to fund all worthy applications.
-With the Independent Artists program, for example, only about half of the applications recommended by the peer review panel receive funding.
-(For more on the review process, click here.)
+With the Independent Artists Program, for example, less than 30 per cent of applications recommended by the jury receive funding.
+(For more on the jury process, click here.)

-- · Don't give up. - Get feedback by calling the Program Consultant for reviewer comments, since these comments could help you with your next application.
+- · Don't give up. - Get feedback by calling the program consultant for jury comments, as these comments could help you with your next application.
 If your application isn't funded, it doesn't mean that your work lacks merit. - Keep in mind that grant writing is a skill that takes practice to develop.
-Many applicants have been successful at receiving grants after applying more than once. - Remember that every competition is different, with a new group of applicants, new reviewers and potentially a different amount of funding available. - · Focus on the future and move forward.
+Many applicants have been successful at receiving grants after applying more than once. - Remember that every competition is different, with a new group of applicants, new jury members and potentially a different amount of funding available. - Focus on the future and move forward.